gracefulife/clova-developer-guide/en/CIC/References/APIs/Memo.md

 Requests CIC to delete a specified memo.
 Send this event message in the following scenario.

-1. Your client sends CIC a user's spoken request for memo deletion, using a [SpeechRecognizer.Recognize](/CIC/References/APIs/SpeechRecognizer.md#Recognize) event message.
+1. Your client sends CIC user's speech requesting to delete a memo, using a [SpeechRecognizer.Recognize](/CIC/References/APIs/SpeechRecognizer.md#Recognize) event message.
 2. The Clova platform recognizes the memo deletion request and CIC returns it to your client, using a [Clova.DeleteMemo](/CIC/References/APIs/Clova.md#DeleteMemo) directive message.
 3. Your client displays the memo deletion request to confirm the intent of the user.
 4. Your client receives final confirmation from the user.
-   * When the user accepts memo deletion: You send CIC a Memo.Deleted event message.
+  * When the user accepts memo deletion: You send a Memo.Deleted event message to CIC.
   * When the user rejects memo deletion: You do not have to send any event message.

 ### Context field